« FACULTY / Laura Hughes

 Alberta College of Art & Design (Calgary, Canada)

-Laura Hughes is a multidisciplinary artist whose primary practice involves site-specific installations that investigate how light, form and space surround and shape one another in our perception.
+Laura Hughes creates site-specific installations that investigate how light, form and space surround and shape one another in our perception.
 Often directly responding to the given features of a space using light, paint, and reflective surfaces, her work amplifies and enhances fleeting instances of illumination that are usually overlooked.

-Recent exhibitions include the 10th Northwest Biennial at the Tacoma Art Museum (Tacoma, WA), LxWxH (Seattle, WA), Disjecta (Portland, OR), White Box University of Oregon (Portland, OR), Archer Gallery at Clark College (Vancouver, WA), Gallery Homeland (Portland, OR), Pacific Northwest College of Art (Portland, OR), Ditch Projects (Springfield, OR), Appendix Project Space (Portland, OR), Vehicle at Pioneer Place (Portland, OR), Portland State University Department of Architecture (Portland, OR), and the Portland Building (Portland, OR).
-She has curated and co-curated exhibitions, performances and video screenings locally and nationally.
+She has recently exhibited at: The Littman Gallery, (PSU, Portland, OR), The Art Gym (Marylhurst, OR), LxWxH (Seattle, WA), Disjecta (Portland, OR), White Box University of Oregon (Portland, OR), the 10th Northwest Biennial, Tacoma Art Museum (Tacoma, WA), Marylhurst University Commons (Marylhurst, OR), Archer Gallery at Clark College (Vancouver, WA), Gallery Homeland (Portland, OR), Pacific Northwest College of Art (Portland, OR), Ditch Projects (Springfield, OR), Appendix Project Space (Portland, OR), Vehicle at Pioneer Place (Portland, OR), Portland State University Department of Architecture (Portland, OR), and the Portland Building (Portland, OR).
+Laura has curated and co-curated exhibitions, performances and video screenings locally and nationally.